 I have mended my body and my mind.

-Before, too along ago, I was captive for my crazymaker personas.
-That was before my stroke.
-I was puzzled about how should I put myself back together again.
-I was like Humpty Dumpty… falling.
-And, never reaching the dirt.
+Before my stroke, I was held captive by my crazy personas.
+Post-stroke, I was puzzled about how to put myself back together again.
+I felt like Humpty Dumpty, falling but never reaching the dirt.

 Humpty Dumpty sat on a wall,